List of The Howard Stern Show staff: Gary Dell'Abate

 Gary Dell'Abate, aka Baba Booey, serves as the show's executive producer.
 He was hired right after graduating from Adelphi University in 1984.
 Howard would call him Boy Gary and Dell'Abate briefly anglicized his name to Gary Dell.
 He is mocked on the Stern Show for his appearance, gullibility (he once booked a mentally challenged woman who claimed to be Madonna's sister), and frequent mispronunciations (for example, insisting that actor Nick Nolte's last name was pronounced "Nolt").
 He earned the nickname "Baba Booey" after insisting it to be the correct name of the cartoon character Baba Looey.

 Sal Governale

+Salvatore "Sal" Governale, originally referred to as Sal the Stockbroker, began his involvement with the show in 1996 as a frequent caller.
+After graduating from Suffolk County Community College, Sal solicited donations for a boiler room operation in the 1990s that was later raided by federal agents.
+He then worked for two investment firms who were investigated and fined for questionable business practices, followed by selling illegal bootleg video of rock concerts on eBay.
+Stern took notice of Sal when he began making numerous calls mocking Gary Dell'Abate as a "horse-tooth jackass".

-Salvatore "Sal" Governale, originally referred to as Sal the Stockbroker, was originally a frequent caller who worked selling stocks and commodities for a boiler room operation.
-Stern took notice after numerous calls mocking Gary Dell'Abate.
-Although he came in second in the "Win John's Job" contest to his future writing partner Richard Christy, Sal was eventually hired as a prank caller/writer for the show and is now credited as a producer.
+Despite coming in second place in the 2004 "Win John's Job" contest to future writing partner Richard Christy, and losing a stand-up comedy competition to wack packer Vin The Retard in 2005, Sal was eventually hired as a prank caller and writer for the show and is currently credited as a producer.

+Governale appeared in the 2014 comedy horror film Jersey Shore Massacre with fellow Howard Stern alumni Richard Christy.

+In 2020, when Korean music group BTS was visiting the Sirius offices, remarks made by Governale linking the band to Coronavirus resulted in listener backlash with Stern stating the Governale "came off as racist".